smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 query statement must be typed into this field.
-Otherwise, the more common use might be to specify the field/col, library and file/table values, and in that case this WHERE\... field would start with the SQL keyword \"WHERE\" in order to specify the selection rules that will isolate the specific row in a table that should produce the desired field/column value.
+Otherwise, the more common use might be to specify the field/col, library and file/table values, and in that case this WHERE\... field would start with the SQL keyword "WHERE" in order to specify the selection rules that will isolate the specific row in a table that should produce the desired field/column value.